HarvardMapCollection/tutorials/census/steps/index.md

 ## Lessons

 [Lesson 01 - Getting the software](https://harvardmapcollection.github.io/tutorials/qgis/download/)
-You will need a desktop software GIS software to perform the necessary data edits to the census data.
+You will need a desktop GIS software to perform the necessary data edits to the census data.
 In this tutorial we will use the free software, QGIS.

 [Lesson 02 - Getting the data](https://harvardmapcollection.github.io/tutorials/census/obtaining-census-data/)
 To get usable files for mapping, you must download two files: (1) a table with statistics and (2) a GIS boundary file.
 These files can be obtained from a few sources.